Boosting Open Set Recognition Performance through Modulated Representation Learning: Related Works

 \section{Related Works}

-\textbf{Open Set Recognition:} Since the introduction of OSR problem, it has received a significant interest in the research community.
-Most of the research attempts can be summarized into several common categories.
-The early ones are based on extreme value theory that modify the softmax function to model the open set samples (\citet{vignotto2018extreme, bendale2016towards}).
-Several works use generative models to generate synthetic unknown or counter-factual samples (\citet{ge2017generative, neal2018open, chen2021adversarial, moon2022difficulty}), while other add auxiliary samples in the dataset with strategies, such as the sample mix-up (\citet{chen2021adversarial,xu2023contrastive,bahavan2025sphor, li2024all}), manifold mix-up (\citet{zhou2021learning}), or by adding extra augmented samples (\citet{wang2025backmix, jiang2023openmix+, jia2024revealing, xuinformed}).
-Another group of research depends on training an additional model for a secondary objective function (\cite{oza2019c2ae, sun2020open, perera2020generative, yoshihashi2019classification, zhang2020hybrid, jia2024revealing, zhou2024contrastive}), for example training VAEs for computing the reconstruction loss hoping that it can improves the OSR score.
+\textbf{Open Set Recognition.} Since the introduction of OSR problem, it has received a significant interest in the research community.
+Most of the research attempts can be summarized into several common categories, some of which are discussed in Section \ref{sec:intro}.
+Besides the use of generative models, input or mani-fold mix-up, other works add auxiliary samples with different strong augmentations for training models \citep{wang2025backmix, jiang2023openmix+, jia2024revealing, xuinformed}.
+Another huge group of research depends on training an additional model with a secondary objective function (\cite{oza2019c2ae, sun2020open, perera2020generative, yoshihashi2019classification, zhang2020hybrid, jia2024revealing, zhou2024contrastive}).
 However, training generative models or a secondary model is tough for larger benchmarks as it requires significant computation overhead.